nigbinovia/Fun-Knowledge-User-Manual/README.md

 # Fun Knowledge User Manual
-This web application is our modern approach to transforming how kindergarten students take tests.
+This web application is a modern approach to transforming how kindergarten students take tests.

 Built to replace traditional paper-based assessments, this web application provides a smooth, stress-free, and tech-friendly testing experience for both students and teachers.